jhap1982/giveituruguay/2003/2003-05-07 - Savvis Center, St. Louis, MO, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Latest Disgrace tease
+6. Latest Disgrace tease
-Parallel Universe
+7. Parallel Universe
-Breaking the Girl
+8. Breaking the Girl
-The Zephyr Song
+9. The Zephyr Song
-Otherside
+10. Otherside
-Throw Away Your Television
+11. Throw Away Your Television
-Maybe part of JOHN
+12. Maybe part of JOHN
-Don't Forget Me
+13. Don't Forget Me
-I Could Have Lied
+14. I Could Have Lied
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Warm Tape
+17. Warm Tape
-Can't Stop
+18. Can't Stop
-Californication
+19. Californication
-Give It Away
+20. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+21. Under the Bridge
-The Power of Equality
+22. The Power of Equality

 ## Notes